pagkly/Zed/Investopedia3/What Is a Clearinghouse.md

 ## Understanding the Clearinghouse

-The responsibilities of a clearinghouse include "clearing" or finalizing trades, settling trading accounts, collecting [margin](https://www.investopedia.com/terms/m/margin.asp) payments, regulating delivery of the assets to their new owners, and reporting trading data.
+The responsibilities of a clearinghouse include "clearing" or finalizing trades, settling trading accounts, collecting [[margin]](https://www.investopedia.com/terms/m/margin.asp) payments, regulating delivery of the assets to their new owners, and reporting trading data.

-Clearinghouses act as third parties for futures and [options contracts](https://www.investopedia.com/terms/o/optionscontract.asp), as buyers to every [clearing member](https://www.investopedia.com/terms/m/memberfirm.asp) seller, and as sellers to every clearing member buyer.
+Clearinghouses act as third parties for futures and [[options contracts]](https://www.investopedia.com/terms/o/optionscontract.asp), as buyers to every [[clearing member]](https://www.investopedia.com/terms/m/memberfirm.asp) seller, and as sellers to every clearing member buyer.

 The clearinghouse enters the picture after a buyer and a seller execute a trade.
 Its role is to accomplish the steps that finalize, and therefore validate, the transaction.
 In acting as a middleman, the clearinghouse provides the security and efficiency that is integral to stability in a financial market.